BTech in Mechanical Engineering

 Student Intake- 30 nos

-2. Robotics
+2. Robotics and Automation

 The Robotics specialisation focuses on the design, development, and operation of robots; and covers the various aspects of robotics technology and its applications.
 Learn about robotics sensors, control systems, and actuators, as well as the programming and software development necessary to create and control robots.
 Students will also learn about the mathematics and algorithms involved in robotic motion planning and control and can gain experience working with various robotic platforms and tools.

-Why choose Robotics?
+Why choose Robotics and Automation?

 • Enhance your chances of pursuing careers in robotics, automation, and related fields, such as manufacturing, defence, healthcare, and space exploration.